 With mobile app A/B testing, you shouldn’t have to rely on guesswork or best practices to find the answers to the above questions.
 While testing UI-based changes is one use case that a robust tool caters to, it also allows you to experiment with your critical algorithms, including product recommendation and search, so you can strategically improve their efficacy.
 By testing multiple versions of your algorithms, you can figure out which one proves to be the most effective for your store, whether it is in driving upsell/cross-sell or fetching the most relevant search results.

+i.
 Experimenting with in-app features before deploying universally

 Universally deploying a new feature in your game can be quite tricky.
 You could either hit the jackpot and instantly watch your app usage and engagement levels jump up, or, on a more realistic note, it may or may not drive the results you thought it would.
 Therefore, mobile app A/B testing tools allow you to reduce the risk associated with launching in-game changes and updates by experimenting with them and rolling them out in stages to one or more of your user segments.
-If it performs well, you can go ahead and deploy it for all users; if not, you can always collect feedback, incorporate it, improve, and relaunch the enhanced version with confidence.
+If it performs well, you can go ahead and deploy it for all users; if not, you can always collect feedback, incorporate it, improve it, and relaunch the enhanced app version with confidence.

 Mobile app A/B testing tools also offer extensive feature lifecycle management capabilities wherein you can roll out features in stages, test them out on a particular user segment, and even use feature flags to manage them at runtime and control and/or modify who gets access to it.

+ii.
 Streamlining in-app pricing strategy

 To maximize engagement on your gaming app as well as revenue, you might have to experiment with multiple pricing strategies, for different user segments as the same model might not work for both disengaged and loyal gamers.
 Therefore, choose a mobile app A/B testing tool that allows you to test your dynamic pricing algorithm to figure out which one drives the best results for which segment.

+iii.
 Offer personalized gaming experiences

 In today’s day and age, mobile app gaming experiences demand hyper-personalization, and rightfully so.
 To create an enticing gaming environment that keeps gamers hooked, you cannot possibly rely on a single strategy.
-Using a mobile app A/B testing tool, you can test all dynamic elements of your gaming app and deliver personalized experiences based on each gamers’ level in the game, engagement score, and other attributes.
-This way, you can constantly discover and deliver on what your users expect from you to keep them engaged.
+Using a mobile app A/B testing tool, you can test all dynamic elements of your gaming app and deliver personalized experiences based on each gamer’s level in the game, engagement score, and other attributes.
+This way, you can constantly discover and deliver what your users expect from you to keep them engaged.

 The bottom line is that whichever use case you want to achieve with mobile app A/B testing, you want to be sure of it beforehand so you can make a strategic decision of choosing the right one based on your requirements.

-Integrations and plugins offered by the tool
+2. Integrations and plugins offered by the tool

 You want to make sure that whichever tool you opt for is the right addition to your tech stack, meaning that it integrates seamlessly with your other analytics, marketing, and sales platforms, so you don’t have a hard time accessing the required data and feeding it into your app optimization pipeline.
-For example, the most important one would be your analytics platform, so you can use it to generate insights around your website traffic and audience, which will then form the basis for crafting hypotheses.
+For example, the most important one would be your analytics platform, so you can use it to generate insights about your website traffic and target audience, which will then form the basis for crafting hypotheses.

 For this, create a list of tools you currently use and look for the ones supported by the experimentation platform you are evaluating.
 If you own an eCommerce business, you might also want to ensure that whichever eCommerce platform your store is built on (such as Shopify or WooCommerce) is also supported.

-Size, RAM usage, and performance of the SDK
+3. Size, RAM usage, and performance of the SDK

 The SDK supported by the platform deserves your attention as well as it can impact your app’s performance.
 Here are the parameters that you must evaluate it for: